Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 ### Festival of Pain

 I'd like to do a song now of what happens when we don't express our feelings and needs honestly.
-And what can happen when our partner does express their feelings and needs openly and honestly, but we don't receive it. empathically when we do that, the person that we love the most, could become a festival of pain, as described in this song.
+What can happen when our partner does express their feelings and needs openly and honestly, but we don't receive it. empathically when we do that, the person that we love the most, could become a festival of pain, as described in this song.

 26:19
 Yes I know that I can always count on you